machineid-io/crewai-machineid-template/README.md

 # MachineID.io + CrewAI Starter Template
-### Add device limits to CrewAI workers with one small register/validate block.
+### Add hard device limits to CrewAI workers with one small register/validate block.

-A minimal CrewAI starter that shows how to wrap your agents with MachineID.io device registration and validation.
+A minimal CrewAI starter that shows how to wrap your agents with MachineID device registration and validation.

 Use this template to prevent runaway fleets, enforce hard device limits, and ensure every CrewAI worker checks in before doing work.
 The free org key supports **3 devices**, with higher limits available on paid plans.